michaelg3709/ML---AWS-Deployment/README.md

 # ML-Deployment

-This repository contains code and associated files for deploying ML models using AWS SageMaker.
+This repository contains code and associated files for training, deploying, evaluating and hosting ML models using AWS SageMaker.